Safdarjung Hospital

 Safdarjung Hospital is a multi-specialty hospital, and the largest central government hospital in India if measured by bed strength.
 It is associated with Vardhman Mahavir Medical College and located in the heart of New Delhi on the Ring Road, opposite to the All India Institute of Medical Sciences (AIIMS).

+History

 Until the inception of All India Institute of Medical Science in 1956, Safdarjung Hospital was the only tertiary care hospital in Delhi.
 In 1962, it became a centre of training and teaching for post-graduate students of the University of Delhi.
 From 1973 to 1990, the hospital and its faculty was associated with University College of Medical Sciences.
 But with the establishment of Indraprastha University in 1998, the hospital was later merged with the Vardhman Mahavir Medical College.

 Academics

 The courses offered by the institute are: